 - It might be harder to tolerate than other mineral paints listed here for many folks with chemical sensitivities.
 Possibly due to variations in which polymer is tolerable for different folks).

-- Many undisclosed ingredients.
+- Undisclosed ingredients.

-Application Tips for RomaBio EcoDomus
+Application Tips for RomaBio EcoDomus Mineral Paint

 EcoDomus can be applied with a brush, roller, or spray like any traditional paint.
 This was the most like conventional no VOC paint and it was the easiest one to choose the right roller for.
 Painters should have no problem applying it.

 When applying it to the wall it is easiest to use a roller (not a brush).
-For silicate paints you can use polyester rollers.
+For silicate paints, you can use polyester rollers.

 I found this was easy to apply with a brush and roller, even for a beginner painter.
-It had the ease of application of a regular no VOC paint.
+It had the ease of application of a regular no-VOC paint.
 I used a medium pile roller and it worked just fine.
 A short nap roller on drywall would be smoother.
 Wooster is a good one.